CLNode: Curriculum Learning for Node Classification: Methodology

 \subsection{Continuous Training Scheduler}

-\bookmark[dest=\HyperLocalCurrentHref, level=2]{4.2 Continuous Training Scheduler} After measuring the difficulty of each node in $\mathcal{V}_L$, we use a curriculum-based training strategy to train a better GNN model (Fig.\ref{FIG2}(c)).
+After measuring the node difficulty, we use a curriculum-based training strategy to train a better GNN model (see Figure \ref{framework}(b)).
 To distinguish it from $f_1$, we denote the model trained with curriculum as $f_2$.
 We propose a continuous training scheduler to generate the easy-to-difficult curriculum.
-In more detail, we first sort the training set $\mathcal{V}_L$ in ascending order of node difficulty; subsequently, a pacing function $g(t)$ is used to map each training epoch $t$ to a scalar $\lambda_t$ whose range is $(0,1]$, meaning that a proportion $\lambda_t$ of the easiest nodes are used as the training set at the $t$-th training epoch.
-Let $\lambda_0$ denote the initial proportion of the available easiest examples, while $T$ denotes the training epoch when $g(t)$ reaches 1 for the first time.
+In more detail, we first sort the training set $\mathcal{V}_L$ in ascending order of node difficulty; subsequently, a pacing function $g(t)$ is used to map each training epoch $t$ to a scalar $\lambda_t$ whose range is $(0,1]$, meaning that a proportion $\lambda_t$ of the easiest training nodes are used as the training subset at the $t$-th epoch.
+Let $\lambda_0$ denote the initial proportion of the available easiest nodes, while $T$ denotes the epoch when $g(t)$ reaches 1 for the first time.
 We consider three pacing functions, namely linear, root, and geometric:

-\begin{itemize} \item \textbf{linear:}
+\begin{itemize} \item linear:

-\item \textbf{root:}
+\item root:

-\item \textbf{geometric:}
+\item geometric:

 \end{itemize}